 Some peer-to-peer network users claim that downloading protected works is authorised by law due to a derogation made for private copying.
 Private copying consists of the right granted to an individual to make copies for personal, non-commercial use and supposes ownership of the original.

-It is nevertheless worth bearing in mind that there are certain websites on which some artists offer the public, legally and without limit, free access to download and share their music.
+It is worth bearing in mind that there are certain websites on which some artists offer to the public free access to download and share their music, legally and without limit.